Department of Special Education

 Hunter’s graduate programs in special education prepare teachers to provide specially designed instruction for students with disabilities and to work across a variety of educational settings, including: special schools, special classes, resource rooms, pre-schools, early intervention programs, supported general education classrooms in public and private schools, hospitals, clinics, health agencies, home programs, and residential facilities.
 Special education programs at Hunter College have been nationally recognized by the Council for Exceptional Children.

 Completion of any one of Hunter’s specializations for the master’s degree in special education leads to New York State teacher certification.
-Hunter’s specializations are: childhood special education: learning disabilities; childhood special education: behavior disorders; childhood special education with an annotation in severe/multiple disabilities (including deafblindness); early childhood special education; early childhood special education with an annotation in severe/multiple disabilities (including deafblindness); deaf and hard-of-hearing; and blind and visually impaired.
+Hunter’s specializations are: early childhood special education: learning disabilities; childhood special education: adolescent special education; behavior disorders; childhood special education with an annotation in severe/multiple disabilities (including deafblindness); early childhood special education; early childhood special education with an annotation in severe/multiple disabilities (including deafblindness); deaf and hard-of-hearing; and blind and visually impaired.

 Students who enter the programs with no previous certification and subsequently complete the master’s degree will meet the education requirements for New York State initial and professional certification in either childhood special education or early childhood special education and either childhood general education or early childhood general education.
 Students without prior teacher certification enter the Program 1 track.